Skip to Main Content

 Reporting standards aim to improve the standards of reporting in evidence synthesis.
 Utilising reporting standards will ensure all the relevant methodological information is included for the peer-review process.

-Protocol development & registration
+Protocol development and registration

 A review protocol defines the scope of a systematic review including the research question/s, populations, settings and outcomes.
 The search strategy for retrieving papers is also outlined in the protocol.
 Register your systematic review protocol to ensure your topic is not duplicated unknowingly by another researcher.

-Search construction & analysis
+Search construction and analysis

 Learn how to develop a database search that retrieves all the published literature on a research topic.